 Inclusive Learning

-Whilst there are no formal entry requirements, learners are required to show a positive attitude to learning.
+Whilst there are no formal entry requirements, you will be expected to show a positive attitude to learning.

 Following a successful interview a taster session can be arranged.
-This will provide a further opportunity to assess whether the programme will be able to meet the needs of the student.
+This will provide a further opportunity to assess whether the programme will be able to meet your specific needs.

 1 year